MolecularAI/aizynthfinder/docs/index.rst

 .. code-block:: bash

-    aizynthcli --config config_local.yml --policy full_uspto --stock ACD Addendum --smiles smiles.txt
+    aizynthcli --config config_local.yml --policy full_uspto --stock ACD eMolecules --smiles smiles.txt

-where `config_local.yml` contains configurations such as paths to policy models and stocks (see :doc:`here <configuration>`), `full_uspto` is the chosen policy model, `ACD` and `Addendum` are the chosen stocks and `smiles.txt` is a simple text file with SMILES (one on each row).
+where `config_local.yml` contains configurations such as paths to policy models and stocks (see :doc:`here <configuration>`), `full_uspto` is the chosen policy model, `ACD` and `eMolecules` are the chosen stocks and `smiles.txt` is a simple text file with SMILES (one on each row).
 If the ``--policy`` or ``--stock`` arguments are omitted, the first policy and all stocks in the configuration file are auto-selected.